Balloon Bombs: What are they?

 as ballast to be released to regulate altitude differences between day and night-time temperatures.

-The last two ballast positions were taken by a 26 pound termite incendiary bombs.
+The last two ballast positions were taken by 26 pound termite incendiary bombs.

-The central weapon was a 33 pound high explosive bomb.
+The central weapon was a 33 pound high explosive bomb that fell with the balloon after the ballast was used up.
 9,300 balloons were launched between November 1944 and April 1945.

 Where did they hit?